 The derma roller has been used as a beauty device for decades to renew the youthfulness of skin but stimulating collagen, reducing the appearance of wrinkles.

-Important – Take the 6 question quiz which is located at the bottom of this page and calculate how easy it will be to reverse your hair loss.
+Important – Take the 6 question quiz which is located at the bottom of this page and calculate if it will be possible to regrow your hair.

-How Does the Dermaroller Help With Hair Loss?
+How Does the Dermaroller Help With Thinning Hair?

 In a similar way that the derma roller is used to stimulate collagen production on the facial skin, it can also be used to increase cell production and increase blood circulation around the scalp, which in turn will help with new hair growth.